Hariselvan04/TaskManager/README.md

-`A responsive wep page which tracks Task to be completed`
+`A responsive web page which tracks Task to be completed`